AckerlyXu/heima/articles/media-services/media-services-frequently-asked-questions.md

 Q: Can I use Azure CDN with Live Streaming?

-A: Media Services supports integration with Azure CDN (for more information, see [How to Manage Streaming Endpoints in a Media Services Account](./media-services-portal-manage-streaming-endpoints.md)).
+A: Media Services supports integration with Azure CDN.
 You can use Live streaming with CDN.
 Azure Media Services provides Smooth Streaming, HLS and MPEG-DASH outputs.
 All these formats use HTTP for transferring data and get benefits of HTTP caching.
 In live streaming actual video/audio data is divided to fragments and this individual fragments get cached in CDN.
 Only data needs to be refreshed is the manifest data.
 CDN periodically refreshes manifest data.

 Q: Does Azure Media services support storing images?